blongden/vnd.error/README.md

 ### I18n

 It has been considered that internationalisation (i18n) should be incorporated into the media type, however it was decided that the Accept-Language and Content-Language headers of HTTP should be used instead.
-The XML variation may take advantage of the [xml:lang](http://www.w3.org/TR/xml/#sec-lang-tag) attribute if a need arises.

 ## Acknowledgements

-Thanks to Mike Kelly, Darrel Miller and Mike Amundsen for their initial discusson on vnd.error+xml on the 'Hal Discuss' group.
+Thanks to Mike Kelly, Darrel Miller and Mike Amundsen for their initial discusson on vnd.error on the 'Hal Discuss' group.